meicale/Interception-Tools/README.md

     LINK: /dev/input/by-id/usb-Logitech_USB_Receiver-if02-event-mouse
 ```

-The `mux` tool serves to combine two input streams into one.
-A _muxer_ first
+The `mux` tool serves to combine input streams.
+A _muxer_ first needs to be
-needs to be created with a name in a standalone job not associated with any
+created with a name in a _standalone job_ not associated with any device (it's
-device (it's then just a command that's executed when `udevmon` starts).
-Then
+then just a command executed when `udevmon` starts).
+Then this muxer can be
-this muxer can be used for reading and writing from multiple device streams.
+used for reading and writing from multiple device streams.

-Here in this example, when the keyboard is connected, it's grabbed and a clone
+In the example above, when the keyboard is connected, it's grabbed and a clone
 of it is put in place with `caps2esc` applied, but this process is now split to
 accommodate a muxer in the middle.
 The cloned device will receive the input
 from the muxer, which itself not only receives input from the keyboard, but
 also from _observed_ input (not grabbed) from mouse.
 The buttons of the mouse
 generate `EV_KEY` events, so `caps2esc` will transparently accept them, making
-"Ctrl + Click" work from "Caps Lock + Click".
-The cloned device clones the
+“Caps Lock + Click” work as “Control + Click”.

+As in this case the final target cloned device clones a keyboard, not a mouse,
-keyboard, not the mouse, so if mouse events reach it, it won't be reproduced,
+if mouse events reach it from muxing multiple streams, they won't be
-hence not duplicating mouse events.
+reproduced, hence not duplicating the _observed_ mouse events.

-The "full" YAML based spec is as follows:
+The “full” YAML based spec is as follows:

 ```yaml
 SHELL:              LA